 a.
 Topic of the special issue.
 Any topic in the scope of EURASIP JASP is appropriate, but special issues should address new areas, or consolidated areas with significant recent progresses.
 The rationale for the special issue topic has to be well motivated, and the timeliness and relevance to the JASP audience has to be clearly presented.
 In addition, objective criteria that show the importance of the proposed topic are welcome, as well as indications about the absence of similar special issues in other journals.

 c.
 Potential contributions.
-Proposals are usually stronger if they include a potential list of contributors, which demonstrate the potential importance of the topic.
+Proposals are usually stronger if they include a list of potential contributors, which demonstrate the importance of the topic.
 Alternatively, a list of workshops, special sessions or similar events can contribute to support the potential success of a special issue.

 d.
 Call for papers.
 A draft call for papers should be attached to the proposal.
 This one-page document should clearly describe the scope of the special issue, the topics to be covered, a tentative timing, along with the guest editors with their contact information.